Paul Nus

 • Management: Managed all personnel and administrative operations (including legal, financial, and public affairs services) of a 702-person engineer unit.
 Supervised a 12-person staff center that consistently achieved the highest transaction acceptance rates in the Frankfurt Military Community.• Results: Provided consulting services to subordinate units in personnel / administrative functional areas that dramatically improved their annual inspection ratings.
 Coordinated all personnel aspects of a major unit reorganization.

-Paul Nus Skills
+Paul Nus education

-Frequently Asked Questions about Paul Nus
+Frequently asked questions about Paul Nus

 What company does Paul Nus work for?

-Paul Nus works for U.s. Air Force
+Paul Nus works for U.S. Air Force.

 What is Paul Nus's email address?